 If the temperature outside falls below freezing, there is a chance that your pipes can freeze, which will prevent water from flowing through them.
-This raises a number of problems, including “when do frozen pipes thaw?” …and the question is, “Will they burst if they thaw?”
+This raises a number of problems, including “When do frozen pipes thaw?” …and the question is, “Will they burst if they thaw?”
 We have included some helpful information that will help you learn more about the thawing process and some helpful thawing rules that you should follow to be successful.

 How Long Does It Take for a Frozen Pipe to Thaw?

 It might appear to be the most surefire strategy to wait for your pipes to unfreeze on their own; nevertheless, doing so can actually increase the likelihood that they will burst.
-If you wait for your pipes to naturally thaw, it could take hours, days, or even weeks before the temperature rises to the point where it can entirely unfreeze the pipes.
+If you wait for your frozen pipes to naturally thaw, it could take hours, days, or even weeks before the temperature rises to the point where it can entirely unfreeze the frozen pipes.
 If you wait for your pipes to defrost naturally, however, it should only take a few hours.
-In the event that you do not wait for this to occur, you will be need to take further precautions.
+In the event that you do not wait for this to occur, you will need needed take further precautions.
 Trying to predict this transition can be challenging and frustrating, particularly in situations in which there are frequent changes in the weather.

-Pipes can sustain a large amount of damage if manual defrosting is not performed correctly, which can also result in significant damage being caused to the pipes.
+Frozen Pipes can sustain a large amount of damage if manual defrosting is not performed correctly, which can also result in significant damage being caused to the pipes.
 Defrosting pipes manually can take anything from a few minutes to several hours, depending on the temperature.
-An increase in the temperature inside can help defrost any of your pipes that are located inside, but the defrosting of any pipes that are located outside may take longer time.
+An increase in the temperature inside can help defrost any of your pipes that are located inside, but the defrosting of any pipes that are located outside may take a longer time.
 However, if you have the right heating equipment, defrosting frozen pipes should only take you around half an hour to an hour and a half.
 The real challenge lies in completing this activity without jeopardizing one’s safety and keeping the pipe from bursting as a result of the operation.

 Can Frozen Pipes Thaw Without Bursting?

 The underlying reason why thawing pipelines carry the greatest risk of bursting is the pressure of moving water pressing against ice (inside the pipe), pipe fittings, and valves.
-This is also the major reason why frozen pipelines present the greatest risk.
+This is also the major reason why frozen pipes line presents the greatest risk.
 When subjected to pressure of this nature, pipe fittings and valves are both more likely to fail than not.
 If you turn off the water supply, the water pressure in the pipes upstream may gradually increase to the point where they are no longer able to withstand the force.
 This will happen if the water supply is turned off.
 In addition, as soon as the temperature outside falls below 32 degrees Fahrenheit, untreated pipes have a larger chance of freezing, and as a result, bursting.
 This risk increases as the temperature continues to drop.
 This danger is going to become more prevalent as the temperature continues to drop outside.
 In spite of this, it is still feasible for your pipes to defrost without suffering any damage in the process.
 The meticulous warming up of the pipes and the gradual release of pressure both require patience, but they are both necessary steps in the process.

 How to Manually Thaw Water Pipes Safely